How Bank Transaction Processing Works

 Wire transfers: Wire transfers move money in real-time through networks like Fedwire (domestic) or SWIFT (international).
 Each transaction is processed individually rather than batched.
 The sending bank debits the account and sends payment instructions directly.
 Because wires are immediate and irrevocable, they require more verification upfront and cost more to process.
 This makes them unsuitable for small transactions but necessary for large, time-sensitive ones.

 Real-time payments: Newer systems like RTP (Real-Time Payments) and FedNow enable instant bank transfers.
-These operate 24/7 with immediate settlement.
-Both authorization and actual money movement happen in seconds.
-These systems are expanding but not yet universally available.
+The Clearing House's RTP network can process payments in under 10 seconds with immediate finality.
+These systems operate 24/7 with immediate settlement, meaning both authorization and actual money movement happen in seconds.
+They are expanding but not yet universally available.

 Checks: Checks are surprisingly complex.
 When you deposit a check, your bank credits your account provisionally.
 The check image is transmitted to the paying bank, which verifies funds and either pays or returns the check.
 This process takes days.
 Your bank may make funds available before the check clears, but you bear the risk if it bounces.